livingkurt/Gcode-Continous-Printing/README.md

-# Gcode Batch Printing
+# Gcode Continous Printing
-Turn your 3D Printer into a small factory with the Gcode Batch Printing Web App
+Turn your 3D Printer into a small factory with the Gcode Continous Printing Web App

 This app allows you to print parts that need to be printed one at a time with an auto eject and start over feature so you dont have to start each print manually